Arkansas Laws on Service Dogs and Emotional Support Animals

 • all places of public amusement, convenience, accommodation, or resort, and

-• any other building to which the general public is invited.
+• any other place to which the general public is invited.

-The ADA sets out a long list of facilities that qualify as public accommodations to which you may bring your service animal, including:
+The ADA sets out a long list of facilities that qualify as public accommodations which must admit your service animal.
+In addition to the places listed above, it includes:

 • places of entertainment and exhibit, like theaters or sports stadiums